syahzul/mykad-detail-extractor/README.md

 Malaysia Identity Card Detail Extractor
 =======================================

 Malaysians Identity Card number contains some information about the card holder.
-From the number's, we can get:
+From the number submitted, we can get:

 * Date of birth
 * Place of birth